See the first game's character sheet for returning characters and/or characters referenced in audio logs and cutscenes.List

 - Action Politician: Grabs a Submachine Gun off one of his captors while they're distracted and helps the Agent shoot their way to extraction during the mission when you rescue him.

 - Creepy Good: He really comes across as more of a "we have to sort of work the dark side" President than a "hope and change" President, but (so far at least) seems to genuinely have the country's best interests at heart.
 And given the country is actually facing an existential threat and engaged in what is essentially a civil war, his rhetoric and attitude aren't exactly out of place considering the situation.
+Subverted once The Division discovers that the President, along with Black Tusk themselves, are stealing the antiviral with plans to lifting off the city through Tidal Basin.

-- Corrupt Politician: Seems to have Defected to the Black Tusk side, that, or he was working with them all along.
+- Corrupt Politician: Seems to have defected to the Black Tusk side, that, or he was working with them all along.

 - Made of Iron: Literally survived Air Force One being shot down and crashing into Washington DC.
 And manages to survive being under the care of the Hyenas for an unknown amount of time, plus the firefight the ensues extracting him.